-The commencement of the Gifted and Talented Academic Program in 2021 represents a milestone in the development of Harrisdale SHS as a school of excellence.
-It reflects our school community's aspiration for Harrisdale to deliver excellent programs and pathways for all students.
-It provides local children easy access to a Department of Education selective academic program, as well as being available to students from across the state.
+The commencement of the Gifted and Talented Academic Program in 2021 represented a milestone in the development of Harrisdale SHS as a school of excellence.
+It reflected our school community's aspiration for Harrisdale to deliver excellent programs and pathways for all students.
+Our program provides local children easy access to a Department of Education selective academic program, as well as being available to students from across the state.

-Harrisdale's Gifted and Talented Academic Program will provide a first-rate schooling experience for students:
+Harrisdale's Gifted and Talented Academic Program provides a first-rate schooling experience for students:

-- Teachers will be subject specialists who are enthusiastic and committed to their students.
-They will look for and know how to bring out the best in the gifted and talented students they teach.
+- Teachers are subject specialists who are enthusiastic and committed to their students.
+They look for and know how to bring out the best in the gifted and talented students they teach.

-- Students will be actively connected to their learning.
-Their programs will develop and promote independent, inquisitive learners; thinking and caring young adults; ethical decision makers; creative problem solvers; and arts appreciators.
-Importantly, they will develop the skills and understandings to learn and work collaboratively, knowing we learn best when we support each other.
+- Students are actively connected to their learning.
+Programs promote and develop independent, inquisitive learners; thinking and caring young adults; ethical decision makers; creative problem solvers; STEM enthusiasts; and arts appreciators.
+Importantly, they develop young adults’ skills and understandings to learn and work collaboratively, knowing we learn best when we support each other.

-- The curriculum will be differentiated, progressive and challenging - both inside and outside the classroom.
-Students will be grouped with their specially selected peers for Mathematics, Science, English and Humanities and Social Sciences in Year 7-to-10, joining their wider peer group for studies of the Arts, Health and Physical Education, and Technologies.
-Classical Music and French, while strongly recommended, are elective subjects.
+- The curriculum is differentiated, progressive and challenging - both inside and outside the classroom.
+Students are grouped with their specially selected peers for Mathematics, Science, English and Humanities and Social Sciences in Year 7-to-10, joining their wider peer group for studies of the Arts, Health and Physical Education, Languages and Technologies.
+Classical Music, while strongly recommended, is an elective subject.

-- Students will learn in inspiring, state-of-the-art facilities.
-They will be supported and encouraged to be involved in prestigious and challenging competitions, leadership programs, community service, university extension programs, and interstate and overseas study tours.
+- Students learn in inspiring, state-of-the-art facilities.
+They are supported and encouraged to be involved in prestigious and challenging competitions, leadership programs, community service, university extension programs, and interstate and overseas study tours.

 - Student wellbeing is a priority.
-Students will be actively supported and encouraged to lead happy, balanced and fulfilling lives.
+Students are actively supported and encouraged to lead happy, balanced and fulfilling lives.
 Our positive learning environment, pastoral care programs and student services provide a nurturing, caring and supportive environment that foster and enable young adolescents to flourish.

 A day at Harrisdale SHS begins before the siren sounds to signify the first class, and extends well beyond the last lesson each afternoon.
-Our extensive co-curricular program includes leadership programs, sports, hobby groups and clubs such as Interact, Tournament of Minds, the Duke of Edinburgh Award, Bush Ranger Cadets, Harrisdale’s Edible Garden, debating, peer tutoring and volleyball.
+Our extensive co-curricular program includes leadership programs, sports, hobby groups and clubs such as Interact, the Duke of Edinburgh Award, Bush Ranger Cadets, Harrisdale’s Edible Garden, debating, chess, e-sports, peer tutoring and volleyball.

-Harrisdale's got heart - At Harrisdale, we encourage students to get involved in community service because volunteering:
+Harrisdale's got heart - At Harrisdale, we encourage students to get involved in community service because:

-- encourages social and civic responsibility.
-Students develop empathy, a broader view of society and diversity, and a desire to help others;
+- Volunteering encourages social and civic responsibility.
+Students develop empathy, a broader view of society and diversity, and a desire to help others.

-- gives students the opportunity to connect what they learn to real life events;
+- Volunteering gives students the opportunity to connect what they learn to real life events.

-- brings students together in a worthy cause.
-Volunteering builds relationships and social connectedness with peers and adults;
+- Volunteering brings students together in a worthy cause, and builds relationships and social connectedness with peers and adults.

-- develops communication, problem solving, team work, and interpersonal and leadership skills;
+- Volunteering develops communication, problem solving, team work, and interpersonal and leadership skills.

-- helps students find their passions and interests; and
+- Volunteering helps students find their passions and interests.

-- develops self-esteem and positive emotions like optimism and joy.
+- Volunteering develops self-esteem and positive emotions like optimism and joy.
 "Giving back" is healthy.